 (25) Youth camp--A facility or property, other than

-a facility required to be licensed by the Department of Family and
+a facility required to be licensed by the Health and Human Services

 (A) has the general characteristics of a day camp,

 (C) during a camp session, offers at least two youth

 (D) accommodates at least five minors during each camp

 session who attend or temporarily reside at the camp, apart from parents

 or guardians, for all or part of at least four consecutive days;